Rachel Lears: Knock Down the House (2019)

 Lears raised $28,111 for the project via Kickstarter.
 Lears and Robin Blotnick used grant money and Kickstarter funds to follow each candidate for two weeks before their respective primary.
 Blotnick would edit the film while they were traveling and shooting in Las Vegas and St. Louis.
 Knock Down the House was supported by The Doc Society, IDA Enterprise Documentary Fund, Artemis Rising Foundation, Chicago Media Project, Wavelength Productions.
 Perspective Fund, Threshold Foundation's High Impact Documentary Funding Circle, the Gucci Tribeca Documentary Fund, Solidaire Action Fund, and Puffin Foundation.
 Knock Down the House is a sponsored project of IFP, with distribution advisory services from Cinetic Media.

 The film premiered at Sundance Film Festival and was released on May 1, 2019.
+At Sundance, it won the Festival Favorite Award.
 The film also screened at the True/False Film Fest, the Athena Film Festival, SXSW, Full Frame Documentary Film Festival, and Hot Docs International Documentary Festival.

-Knock Down the House holds an approval rating of 100 percent based on 35 reviews on the review aggregator website Rotten Tomatoes, but it holds a 17 percent rating from more than 2,700 users on the site.
-On Metacritic, which assigns a normalized rating to reviews, the film has an average score of 85 of 100, based on 11 critic reviews, which indicates “universal acclaim.”
+Knock Down the House holds an approval rating of 99% based on 108 reviews on the review aggregator website Rotten Tomatoes.
+On Metacritic, which assigns a normalized rating to reviews, the film has an average score of 85 of 100, based on 11 critic reviews, which indicates “universal acclaim”.

-Richard Roeper of the Chicago Sun-Times praised the “excellent job of weaving in the stories of the three equally impressive candidates” and called Ocasio-Cortez "the unquestioned star of the stirring and inspirational documentary."
-Kenneth Turan of the LA Times noted that Lears "captured lightning in a bottle and now shows us the very genuine person behind the media firestorm."
-Katie Erbland with Indiewire praised the film's climactic moments, observing that the conclusion "has all the joy of anything written for the big screen, the kind of crowd-pleasing, fist-pumping, jaw-dropping final sequence of events that prove how much more compelling real-life can be than its fictionalized counterparts."
+Richard Roeper of the Chicago Sun-Times praised the “excellent job of weaving in the stories of the three equally impressive candidates” and called Ocasio-Cortez "the unquestioned star of the stirring and inspirational documentary".
+Kenneth Turan of the Los Angeles Times noted that Lears "captured lightning in a bottle and now shows us the very genuine person behind the media firestorm".
+Kate Erbland of IndieWire praised the film's climactic moments, observing that the conclusion "has all the joy of anything written for the big screen, the kind of crowd-pleasing, fist-pumping, jaw-dropping final sequence of events that prove how much more compelling real-life can be than its fictionalized counterparts".